google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 so those rulesets carried over.
 Cascading applies to all types of stylesheets, as well as inline styles.

+**TODO** Use DevTools to explain how cascading works.

-### Use Bootstrap CSS
+### Use Bootstrap CSS {: #bootstrap }

-When you use CSS frameworks, you may come across CSS components that are different than basic CSS rulesets.
-For example, Bootstrap relies on HTML **classes** to apply rulesets to elements:
+In the last section, you added Bootstrap to your web pages, which changed the fonts of some of the elements on your site.
+CSS frameworks can help you make major changes to your page with very little code.
+For example, you are going to take your header from this:

+TODO: Screenshot

+To this:

+TODO: Screenshot

+With a single line of code.

 1. Copy this code: `class="jumbotron jumbotron-fluid"`
 1. Go to **the editor tab**.